List of Marvel Comics characters: A: Other versions of All-American

 In the New Universe reboot newuniversal: shockfront #1, Giovanni "Jack" Magniconte's powers manifest for the first time during a televised game—he struck and killed opposing player Michael Hathaway with a single blow.
 This immediately brought him to the attention of Project Spitfire, as well as the other existing superhumans.
 Spitfire's Philip L. Voight then attempted to kill Magniconte, detonating a suitcase bomb that destroyed the building Magniconte was being detained in.

 All-Black the Necrosword

-All-Black the Necrosword is a character appearing in American comic books published by Marvel Comics.

-It was the first symbiote created by Knull using a slain Celestial's head, and typically takes the form of a sword made from living darkness that responds to intense negative emotions, which often corrupts its user into committing divine atrocities.
+All-Black the Necrosword is the first symbiote.
+It was created by Knull using a dead Celestial's head, and typically takes the form of a sword made from living darkness that responds to intense negative emotions, which often corrupts its user into committing divine atrocities.
 The All-Black corrupted Gorr the God Butcher to continue his God-killing spree, but failed due to three versions of Thor who cast the Necrosword into a black hole.
-In the present, the All-Black is revived and used by Knull before being destroyed by Venom.
+In the present, the All-Black is revived and used by Knull until it is destroyed by Venom.

-Other versions of All-Black the Necrosword

-In King Thor's timeline, the All-Black simultaneously bonds with Galactus, Ego the Living Planet, and Loki.